awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 ## Types of looping constructs<a name="image-builder-looping-constructs-types"></a>

-This section provides information and examples about looping construct types that can be used in the AWSTOE application\.
+This section provides information and examples about looping construct types that can be used in the AWSTOE\.

 **Topics**
 + [`for` loop](#image-builder-looping-constructs-types-for)